Spectral gap of scl in graphs of groups and $3$-manifolds: Spectral gap of -manifold groups

-We do not know if the result above is optimal. \begin{quest} Is there some $n>3$ such that for any hyperbolic $3$-manifold $M$ of finite volume with tori cusps, every peripheral subgroup of $\pi_1(M)$ is $n$-RTF? \end{quest}
+We do not know if the result above is optimal in the hyperbolic case. \begin{quest} Is there some $n>3$ such that for any hyperbolic $3$-manifold $M$ of finite volume with tori cusps, every peripheral subgroup of $\pi_1(M)$ is $n$-RTF? \end{quest}

-It is essential in Lemma \ref{lemma:boundary inclusion is 3-RTF} to assume that the orbifold $B$ has no cone points of order $2$, since otherwise an element representing the fiber over a cone point of order $2$ squares to an element representing a regular fiber, which lies in peripheral subgroups.
+It is essential in Lemma \ref{lemma:boundary inclusion is 3-RTF} to assume that the orbifold $B$ has no cone points of even order: If $z_0$ represents the singular fiber over a cone point of order $2m$, then the square of $z_0^m$ represents a regular fiber, which lies in peripheral subgroups.
 The analogous statement of Lemma \ref{lemma:boundary inclusion is 3-RTF} does not hold for the twisted $I$-bundle $K$ over a Klein bottle with respect to its torus boundary, since the peripheral $\Z^2$ subgroup has index two in $\pi_1(K)$ which is the fundamental group of the core Klein bottle.

 Excluding these pieces in a non-geometric prime $3$-manifold, the bound in Lemma \ref{lemma: scl gap of hyp elem in 3mfd} can be improved to $1/6$.